National Local Government Cultural Forum

 The group meets twice yearly to set objectives, and between meetings CDN works to address the objectives, supported by members of the working groups.

 The Cultural Forum commenced in 2013 for a three year term, with meetings held in Canberra and Perth.
-In 2014, meetings were hosted in Brisbane and Darwin, and in 2015, in Hobart and Adelaide.
-In 2015, the Forum received funding from the Australia Council for the Arts for a further three year program, and meetings will be held twice annually in Melbourne during the period 2016-2019.
+In 2014, meetings were hosted in Brisbane and Darwin, in 2015, in Hobart and Adelaide.
+In 2015, the Forum received funding from the Australia Council for the Arts for a further three year program, and meetings have been held twice annually in Melbourne during the period 2016-2019.

 For enquiries about the Forum’s activities, please contact the local government association in your state or territory, or CDN for general queries.
 Follow the group’s progress by subscribing to CDN’s monthly e-news.